 This paper describes the per-atom stress calculation that can now be used in LAMMPS with the long-range PPPM solver.

 Characteristics of thermal conductivity in classical water models, T. W. Sirk, S. Moore, E. F. Brown, J Chem Phys, 138, 064505 (2013). (abstract)

 This paper gives an overview of the many-body potentials available in LAMMPS.

 Computational Aspects of Many-body Potentials, S. J. Plimpton and A. P. Thompson, MRS Bulletin, 37, 513-521 (2012). (abstract)

-This paper describes work by Metin Aktulga (now at LBNL) and collaborators at Purdue to implement the ReaxFF force field in LAMMPS, available as the pair_style reax/c command.
+This paper describes work by Metin Aktulga (now at LBNL) and collaborators at Purdue to implement the ReaxFF force field in LAMMPS, available as the USER-REAXC package, and the fix/qeq/reax command.

 Parallel reactive molecular dynamics: Numerical methods and algorithmic techniques, H. M. Aktulga, J. C. Fogarty, S. A. Pandit, A. Y. Grama, Parallel Computing, 38, 245-259 (2012). (abstract)